-Students who develop serious academic deficiencies during the first two years will be referred to the academic vice president for special guidance.
-If a student is not judged capable of success in a given field of concentration, the department chair will recommend a change to the academic vice president, who will examine the record carefully to determine what steps may be necessary for continuing or changing the program of studies.
-A student unable to maintain the required academic standing will not be permitted to continue in a course.
+Students who develop serious academic deficiencies during the first two years will be referred to Student Academic Services for special guidance and advising.
+If a student is judged incapable of success in a chosen major, the department chair will refer the student to Student Academic Services where counselors will work with the student to attempt to develop an alternate course of studies.